zaatdev/blog/blog/zaatdev-is-now-a-trusted-eu-company-residency/index.md

 #### *Disclaimer:*

 *Our company “Zaat.dev” is registered as “Zaatdev OÜ” in Estonia Central Commercial Register.
 So, sometimes we trade under our name ‘Zaat.dev” which is not our registered name.
-Therefore, it is noteworthy that our trading/business name “Zaat.dev” is slightly different from our business registered name “Zaatdev OÜ”, and both are legally to represent our company “Zaatdev OÜ”.*
+Therefore, it is noteworthy that our trading/business name “Zaat.dev” is slightly different from our business registered name “Zaatdev OÜ”.